-Recommendation: Approve the Business Services, Youth and One-Stop Oversight Committee Charter documents.
+Recommendation: Approve the Business Services, Youth and One-Stop Oversight Committee Charter draft documents for submission to the OC Workforce Development Full Board for review and final approval.

-6. MEMORANDUM OF UNDERSTANDING (MOU) POLICY Recommendation: Approve the Memorandum of Understanding Policy.
+6. MEMORANDUM OF UNDERSTANDING (MOU) POLICY

+Recommendation: Approve the Memorandum of Understanding Policy for submission to the OC Workforce Development Full Board for review and final approval.